RetamalVictor/PX4-State-Sharing-Demo/README.md

 # README #

-1. Create the docker image with the .build.sh
+1. Create the docker image with the .build.sh (optional, you can pull it from the artifactory and skip this step)
-2. use start.sh to run the container
+2. Use start.sh to run the container
-3. from the `/app/` dir, run `make rebuild`
+3. From the `/app/` dir, run `make rebuild`
-4. run `./run_experiments`
+4. Run `./run_experiments`